kporras07/siteimprove/README.txt

 Where can I see the overlay?
 The overlay is visible when editing a page.

-I dont see the overlay, whats wrong?
+I don't see the overlay, whats wrong?
 Did you remember to turn off your adblocker?
 Some adblockers does not like our iframe overlay.